System Context

 - dedicated execution contexts,

-- separation between batch processing and interactive flows,
+- separation of batch processing from interactive flows,

-The transformation is conducted under live production conditions.
+The transformation is being carried out under live production conditions.

-In the long term, the system will be extended with AI-assisted decision support.
+Over the long term, the system will be extended with an AI-assisted decision-support layer.

 AI will: